If you find mine a difficult narrative to follow, join the club.

-And if you're that classy old lady at Panera, you just go right on calling me “Gable.”
+If you're that classy old lady at Panera, you just go right on calling me “Gable.”
+Please and thank you.

-Years investment on that defunct platform taught me that:
+Years of investment on the now-defunct Xanga platform taught me the following.

-- You do cool things when you set goals;
+We do more cool things when we set goals.

-- Repetition and perfectionism over time will turn many people into great communicators;
+Repetition and perfectionism over time will turn almost anyone into a decent communicator.

-Being a part of a dynamic community is fun;
+Being a part of a dynamic community is fun and rewarding.

 Networking is as valuable as it is natural if you like making friends.

 I am “elgaberino” on Twitter, Facebook, Instagram, Spotify, Untappd, Tumblr, Rate Your Music, Sputnik Music, GitHub, Duolingo, Xanga, here, and here, among other places.
 THESE ARE NOT ME: elGaberino on Reddit; elgaberino on Repl.It.